RichardAsencio/Learn-To-Build-A-Professional-Website-JHudgens/Notes.md

 }

 Now when I refresh this is working if the subtitle changes form black to seagreen when I hover over it.

+Now we have to add the start sort of state.
+So the text should be seen only when someone is hovering over the element, so lets remove the hover value and add the transition.

+For this I create another rule that is the startig point, meaning when the text is not visible.
+So on top of (before of) of this rule:

+.image-text-wrapper:hover .subtitle {
+    font-weight: 600;
+    color: lightseagreen;
+}

+I will create this other rule:
+.image-text-wrapper .subtitle {
+    transition: 1s;
+    color: transparent;
+}

+meaning that the transition take 1 second and the color of the text is transparent.

+And that is the starting state of this element.

+If until now I refresh and check the transition I will see that the text jumps a little bit from size when it appears, and that is because at:

+.image-text-wrapper .subtitle {
+    transition: 1s;
+    color: transparent;
+}

+we have not declared a font weight, whereas in:

+.image-text-wrapper:hover .subtitle {
+    font-weight: 600;
+    color: lightseagreen;
+}

+we declared a font weight.
+SO what happens is when we hover over the image, the animation works well and the text appears, but it appear at one size and then jumps into another a little bigger size creating sort of like weird stange effect.
+And that is because ot start:
+.image-text-wrapper .subtitle {
+    transition: 1s;
+    color: transparent;
+}

+the fonr weight was not included as part of the rules.
+So just have to add it to the same value as the end state

+to if like this:
+.image-text-wrapper .subtitle {
+    font-weight: 600;
+    transition: 1s;
+    color: transparent;
+}